CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Discussion

 \subsection{Potential Improvements}

-As the training dataset is crucial to the learning of the complex restoration mapping involved in the proposed image reconstruction method, it is also a great opportunity for improvements.
-Indeed, as observed when analyzing the performance in ideal conditions (\cref{sec:discussion:ideal-settings}), the deployed \gls{cnn} architecture trained using the proposed \gls{mslae} as loss function is even capable of partially restoring some features of \gls{uq} reference images, such as \gls{sl} effects considered as artifacts.
-One may thus consider using reference images with a quality even higher than \gls{uq} in the training phase, for instance obtained with ideal \glspl{psf} without \glspl{sl}.
+As the training dataset is a crucial component of the method, it also represents a great area for possible improvements.
+In ideal test conditions (\cref{sec:discussion:ideal-settings}), we observed that the deployed \gls{cnn} trained using the proposed \gls{mslae} as loss function is even capable of partially restoring remaining artifacts of \gls{uq} reference images (\gls{ie}, \glspl{sl}).
+Using reference images with a quality even higher than \gls{uq} (\gls{eg}, ideal \glspl{psf}) could be considered.
 As the main reason for performance drops in experimental conditions seems to be related to the physical phenomena neglected for simulating the training dataset, the use of more sophisticated simulations and/or experimental training datasets could lead to improved results in experimental conditions.
-The use of an experimental dataset is of particular interest as its acquisition would be faster than its simulation and all physical phenomena would be taken into account.
-However, undesirable physical phenomena such as frequency-dependent attenuation would also impact reference images.
-Moreover, the acquisition of such a dataset, free of inter-frame motion artifacts and with a high diversity of images, remains a challenging task.
-The use of a more sophisticated simulated dataset remains extremely appealing as one could generate (low-quality) input images suffering not only from diffraction artifacts, but also from other physical phenomena (\gls{eg} frequency-dependent attenuation), while generating (high-quality) reference images free of these.
+Experimental datasets are of interest as acquisition time is reduced compared to simulation and all physical phenomena are taken into account.
+Yet, undesirable physical phenomena (\gls{eg}, frequency-dependent attenuation) also impact reference images, and the acquisition of such an experimental dataset with high diversity and free of motion artifacts is a challenging task.
+More sophisticated simulated datasets are also appealing.
+They could contain (low-quality) input images suffering from diffraction artifacts and other undesirable physical phenomena, and (high-quality) reference images free of these.

+The proposed \gls{cnn}-based image reconstruction method (\cref{sec:methods:overview}) relies on a backprojection operator.
+This operator is a \gls{das} algorithm with weighting (apodization) functions that result from the (far-field) physical assumptions made.
+While deviating from the theoretical derivations, the proposed method could also be implemented with common apodization functions (\gls{eg}, a Hamming window), conventionally designed to reduce diffraction artifacts at the cost of a lower lateral image resolution.
+One should keep in mind that the trained \glspl{cnn} were more efficient at reducing diffraction artifacts than improving the lateral resolution of speckle patterns.
+Also, the backprojection-based \gls{das} operator results in a \gls{psf} with a tighter main lobe and higher diffraction artifacts than more \enquote{restrictive} apodization functions commonly used.